 A major feature within Bubble is the ability to send data between pages.
 This allows you to create one generic version of a page, then dynamically display the relevant content from your database when it’s required.

-In the case of your Apple News clone, you’ll only need to create one page to host your individual story.
-We can then write the necessary logic to display only the relevant story on each page when it’s needed (we’ll cover this in more detail soon).
+In the case of your Apple News clone, you’ll only need to create one page to host individual news stories.
+We can then write the necessary logic to display only the relevant news story on each page when it’s needed (we’ll cover this in more detail soon).

 For this example, we’ll create two separate data types for each news story.
-One data type will include the basic details of a story (including the title, the featured image, and publisher), while the other data type will include larger content files like the content of the full story itself.
+One data type will include the basic details of a story (including the title, the featured image, and publisher), while the other data type will include larger content files like the content of the full news reports themselves.
 By creating these as separate data types, it allows us to only load the necessary information when it’s needed, reducing the amount of content the Bubble editor will need to render.

 You can also create a single story data type with a text field for links to external websites where stories are hosted.

-When building Apple News as an MVP, we’ll create the following data types & fields:
+When building our own news app, we’ll create the following data types & fields:

 Data type: User